jimmyhuydev/jimmyhuydev/README.md

 Hey there, I'm Jimmy Nguyen.

 Customer‑focused IT Service Desk Support with 5+ years of experience supporting multi‑site environments across Windows, macOS, Linux, and cloud platforms.
 Skilled in managing service desk tickets, remote troubleshooting, user access administration, and resolving hardware/software issues in fast‑paced operational settings.
 Known for clear communication, structured problem‑solving, and delivering reliable end‑to‑end support.
-Strong foundation in networking fundamentals, ITIL‑aligned workflows, and modern support tooling.

 I've built a strong foundation in hands-on IT delivery: deploying VMs on Azure, configuring web accessible applications, managing SQL databases, and resolving everything from LAN and Wi-Fi issues to day to day end user support.
 I take a solutions-first approach and pride myself on clear communication with both technical and non-technical clients.